What does progress feel like? The good, the bad and the ugly.

 3. Take time to reflect.
 Look back at regular intervals, each week, and each month to see how far you’ve come.
 In each moment progress feels slow, but each day adds up.
 Expectations can kill your motivation, so having set time to look back, and assess what’s working and what needs improvement helps separate the critique from the activity.
 In these moments you can adjust course and identify where you need to put extra effort in your regular practice.

 There’s lots of advice out there on how to work better, and you must find your own balance of structure and flexibility.
 Making time to practice, track and review your development is, for me, essential.
 Over the last few weeks, I’ve seen my Ukrainian vocabulary expand, and my drawing skills sharpen and felt stronger.
 Making habits of practising these skills has lowered barriers to work.
-Making time to exercise, practice Ukrainian or work on my drawing is now less of an effort so I can focus on improving the quality of each session.
+Making time to exercise, practice Ukrainian or work on a drawing is now less of an effort, so I can focus on improving the quality of each session.
 I’m looking forward to sharing more results as I progress, thanks for taking the time to read my thoughts on this.